kit-data-manager/webpage/index.markdown

 background="assets/images/fairdoscope/logo.png"
 title="FAIR-DOscope"
 subtitle="Explore the facets of FAIR Digital Objects" content="FAIR-DOscope is an easy-to-use, generic FAIR Digital Object viewer and browser.
-It accepts PIDs of FAIR DOs and presents the associated PID record in a graphical and user-friendly way."
+It accepts PIDs of FAIR DOs and visualizes the associated PID record in a user-friendly way."
 %}

 {% include card.html tags="data metadata"